jbmattos03/opentelemetry/OpenTelemetry/README.md

 + Jaeger

 #### 3. Language-specific API and SDK implementations
+OpenTelemetry has language-specific SDKs (software development kits) that allow you to use the OTel API to generate telemetry data and export it to your preferred backend.

+They also let you incorporate instrumentation libraries for common libraries and frameworks that you can use to connect to manual instrumentation in your application.

++ Instrumentation libraries: OpenTelemetry supports a broad number of components that generate relevant telemetry data from popular libraries and frameworks for supported languages.

++ Exporters: An intermediate between an application and the backend to which you want to export the data.
+It's best practice to use them in production environments.
+OTLP exporters are designed with the OpenTelemetry data model in mind, emitting OTel data without any **loss of information.** Furthermore, many tools that operate on telemetry data support OTLP.

++ Zero-code instrumentation: Provides a way to instrument an application without touching its source code (when applicable).

++ Resource detectors: A resource represents an entity producing telemetry as resource attributes.
+The language specific implementations of OpenTelemetry provide resource detection from the OTEL_RESOURCE_ATTRIBUTES environment variable and for many common entities, like process runtime, service, host, or operating system.

++  Cross-service propagators: Context propagation happens through instrumentation libraries.
+If needed, you can use propagators yourself to serialize and deserialize cross-cutting concerns such as the context of a span and baggage.

++  Samplers: Processes that restrict the amount of traces generated.
+Each language-specific implementation of OTel offers its own head samplers.

 #### 4. Kubernetes operator
 Manages the OpenTelemetry Collector and auto-instrumentation of the workloads using OpenTelemetry.